 SOBERANIA AND CHAGRES NATIONAL PARKS

-Arriving in the evening, we will transfer straight to the Radisson Summit Hotel for a stay of four nights.
-Here we are at the edge of the rainforest and yet just 20 minutes from the city!
+Arriving in Panama City in the evening, we will transfer straight to the Radisson Summit Hotel for a stay of five nights.
+Here we are at the edge of the rainforest and just 20 minutes from the city!

 On our first morning we will quickly forget about the previous day’s journey.
 In the grounds there are numerous parrots, toucans and other colourful species that can be watched sitting out on exposed perches to get the benefit of the first warming rays of sun.
 Sloths and Capybaras can also be seen in the grounds.

 At 11,411 feet above sea level, the dormant Volcan Baru dominates the western province of Chiriqui.
-Closely reminiscent of the Costa Rican highlands, many species of bird are found only in this region.
-Four nights at the excellent Casa Grande Resort will give us a great opportunity to explore the cloud forest which cloaks this mountain.
+The Western Highlands, along with neighbouring Costa Rica, harbours many species of bird that are found only in this region.
+Four nights at the excellent Casa Grande Resort in Bambito will give us a great opportunity to explore the cloud forest which cloaks this mountain.